askdba/data-archival-lab/README.md

 So we decided to use Debezium MySQL image for these requirements on the docker-compose.
 These settings are configured by default on this version.

-Clone the GIT repo
+1- Clone the GIT repo
 https://github.com/ChistaDATA/Data-Archival-Project.git

-Choose PostgreSQL
+Choose MySQL
 So we should have these components

 Docker-compose.yml - Docker components configuration.
 Debezium.json - Debezium components configuration for source db.
 Config.xml - To allow ClickHouse external connections.

-Run the “docker-compose.yml”
+2- Run the “docker-compose.yml”
 After apply these steps, we can start our docker-compose file with “docker-compose up -d”

 <pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">